 Java is a popular programming language that is fast, reliable, and secure.
 If you’re interested in learning Java and getting started with programming, you’ve come to the right place!
 In this blog post, we’ll go over the basics of Java and provide some tips and… Read More »Getting started with Java

 If you’re new to the world of Java programming, you may have come across a number of different terms and acronyms that can be confusing, especially if you’re not sure what they mean or how they relate to each other.
 In this blog post, I’ll explain the difference between… Read More »What’s the difference between Java, JRE, JDK, and OpenJDK?

 If you are new to Serverless Workflow or serverless in general, creating a simple application for a serverless infrastructure is a good place to start.
 In this article I wrote for the KIE blog, you will run through the steps to create your first serverless… Read More »Creating your first cloud-agnostic serverless application with Java

 In this article that I wrote for the KIE blog, you’ll run through the steps to run a custom task in jBPM using work item handlers.

 Workflows are great for orchestrating services, functions or events.
 They provide out-of-the-box features to make your applications resilient, reliable, and simple.
 But currently, each cloud vendor has its workflow solution.
 AWS has Step Functions, Google has Google Workflows, Microsoft has Azure Durable functions, and so… Read More »Getting Started with Service Calls and Serverless Workflow

-Here’s how to join Strings in Java.
-If you have any questions, leave a comment or ask me on my social media.
+Here’s how to sort a List by a specific attribute in Java: If you have any questions, leave a comment or send me a message on my social media.